What is an Expert Witness?

 Common Types of Expert Witnesses

-How Expert Witnesses Can Impact Colorado Personal Injury Cases
+How Expert Witnesses Can Impact a Case

-Though it is certainly true that many personal injury matters are relatively straightforward in nature, and the services of an expert witness would be unnecessarily redundant.
+Though it is certainly true that many matters are relatively straightforward in nature, and the services of an expert witness would be unnecessarily redundant.
 However, there are many auto accident cases, product liability matters and other sorts of claims in which the issues presented are unusually complicated and difficult for juries to grasp.
 In such circumstances, expert witnesses can provide the sorts of insights, in-depth analysis and scientific credibility required to bolster a plaintiff’s arguments.

 Engaging the Services of an Expert Witness

 Despite the potential advantages of employing expert testimony as part of an overall litigation strategy, many plaintiffs balk at the often high cost of securing the services of such individuals.
 The fact of the matter is that the expertise offered by these knowledgeable technicians does not come cheaply, and the expense involved can indeed be substantial.
-However, because many if not most personal injury matters are undertaken by attorneys on a contingency basis, it is often the case that the fees commanded by an expert witness will be advanced by the lawyer with nothing coming out of the client’s pocket.
+However, because many if not most matters are undertaken by attorneys on a contingency basis, it is often the case that the fees commanded by an expert witness will be advanced by the lawyer with nothing coming out of the client’s pocket.
 In fact, plaintiffs will only be required to repay the funds expended if and when an award of compensation is obtained in the case.

 In all circumstances, the decision whether or not to use expert testimony in a given case is an extremely fact-specific one which calls for detailed analysis and deliberation on the part of a plaintiff’s attorney and his or her client.
 In the end, the benefits of the unique, advanced knowledge brought to bear by an expert may well outweigh the costs in terms of the eventual recovery which can be achieved.